I am a qualified industrial ceramicist and self taught studio potter.

 I can make pots and moulds in all kind of ways, but the one thing we were never taught was glaze technology, we were just given vats of the stuff and taught how to apply them.

 Glaze technology is hard and complicated (or is that just for me?)
-I got really frustrated with having to buy bottles and powders that I couldn’t control, so I bought a book, and with the advice of a much more knowledgeable potter, started on the journey to produce a perfect smooth white base glaze.
+I got really frustrated with having to buy bottles and powders that I couldn’t control, so I bought a book, and with the advice of a much more knowledgeable potter, started on the way to produce a perfect smooth white base glaze.

 It took about a year, a lot of firings, a few tears, and wrecked some kiln shelves, but that knowledge is my most valuable ceramic asset.
 Having the understanding allows me to have complete control of the glazes that I wish to produce, be it matte, satin, gloss, textured or flowing, with lots of variations of colour (apart from oxidized reds and yellows which are still stains …. all us potters are still working on that one).